 Place the silicon chip on the chip loading stage using tweezers with the raised bars facing down.

-Apply 200 l of your micro-crystal slurry to the flat side of the chip using a pipette.
+Apply 200 L of your micro-crystal slurry to the flat side of the chip using a pipette.

 Spread out your crystal slurry to cover all the “city-blocks” of the chip.

-1.7 If your chip is damaged, cover any holes with a small piece of mylar or filter pipette tip to ensure an even vacuum can be applied.
+1.7 If your chip is damaged, cover any holes with a small piece of polyester foil or filter pipette tip to ensure an even vacuum can be applied.

 Apply a gentle vacuum until all excess liquid has been sucked through the chip.